-I am a huge advocate of breastfeeding, but I know it’s not for everyone.
+I greatly advocate breastfeeding, but I know it’s not for everyone.
 I breastfed all my children, but this latest pregnancy was different.
-This time I was a surrogate.
-I wish that shipping my breast milk was an option, but it just isn’t.
-I toyed with the idea of donating, but decided that I wanted to get back to feeling like me again.
-Me doesn’t have enough time in a day to stop and pump throughout the day.
-I needed to let my milk supply dry up and this was uncharted territory for me.
+This time, I was a surrogate.
+I wish shipping my breast milk was an option, but it isn’t.
+I toyed with the idea of donating but decided I wanted to return to feeling like me again.
+I don’t have enough time in a day to stop and pump throughout the day.
+I needed to let my milk supply dry up, and this was uncharted territory for me.
 I had always gradually weaned.

-For the first few days I thought maybe I had dodged the lactation bullet.
+I thought I had dodged the lactation bullet for the first few days.
 There was no milk in sight.
-Then came day 5 postpartum.
-I woke up that morning feeling like I had been kicked in the chest by a horse (yes, it’s happened to me and I can confirm the accuracy of this description).
-Being already well-endowed, I had the appearance of a Hollywood starlet who had a botched boob job.
-Here I was just getting back into my pre-pregnancy wardrobe and I had to go back to maternity wear to accommodate my chest.
+Then came day five postpartum.
+I woke up that morning feeling like I had been kicked in the chest by a horse (yes, it’s happened to me, and I can confirm the accuracy of this description).
+Being already well-endowed, I appeared like a Hollywood starlet with a botched boob job.
+Here I was, just getting back into my pre-pregnancy wardrobe, and I had to return to maternity wear to accommodate my chest.

 Where do cabbage leaves fit in here?

-Because I prefer natural options over popping a pill, I googled natural ways of suppressing lactation.
+I googled natural ways of suppressing lactation because I prefer natural options over popping a pill.
 The most common solution suggested was inserting cabbage leaves in your bra.
-Maybe I’m not so green after all, since that seemed to cross the line of weird for me.
-Unfortunately the rest of the advice consisted of no touching, no warm showers, no pumping… Well, that wasn’t doing me any good at all.
-By day 6 postpartum, I was nearly in tears.
-I couldn’t sleep, I couldn’t even walk comfortably.
-Three bras stacked on one another was not supporting enough and even cause a side effect – mastitis.
+Maybe I’m not so green after all since that seemed to cross the line of weird for me.
+Unfortunately, the rest of the advice consisted of no touching, warm showers, or pumping… Well, that wasn’t doing me any good at all.
+By day six postpartum, I was nearly in tears.
+I couldn’t sleep.
+I couldn’t even walk comfortably.
+Three bras stacked on one another were not supporting enough and even caused a side effect – mastitis.
 Do you know what they suggest for mastitis?
 Gentle massage of the breast, warm showers, and pumping.
 All the things I was trying not to do to suppress lactation.

 Desperate Times Call for Desperate Measures

 I did express some milk from the area where I was getting the mastitis infection.
 Don’t believe the hype online.
 You can express enough milk to be comfortable and still suppress lactation.
-The key is to only do it when absolutely necessary and only enough to be comfortable.
-Let’s be honest, it’s not like you aren’t got to spring leaks from time to time anyways.
+The key is only to do it when absolutely necessary and only enough to be comfortable.
+Let’s be honest; it’s not like you aren’t got to spring leaks from time to time anyway.
 It might as well be from the area that is hurting.

-After four days of expressing in the area I was infected and applying cabbage leaves on and off throughout the day, my normal mommy boobs were back.
+After four days of expressing in the area, I was infected and applying cabbage leaves intermittently throughout the day.
+My normal mommy boobs were back.
 I’m two weeks postpartum now and still have to wear my reusable nursing pads, but there is no pain or discomfort.